 Postgraduate Diploma in Counselling Children and Young People:Essay Unit 2 and Essay Unit 3 (2008): online exemplar resources for Quality Training UK.

 Tynecastle Cluster Enterprise Newsletter (25 October 2007)

-In addition to practicing as a counsellor and psychotherapist, I have a background in art & design and education with over 30 years' of professional experienced as a school teacher in Primary, Secondary and Special Schools (including work with children suffering Asperger's Syndrome), and as a Further Education Lecturer within the Hospitality Sector for 17 years, teaching; Art & Design, Sugarcraft, Skills for Life and Work and TVEI school groups programmes.
+In addition to practicing as a counsellor and psychotherapist, I have a background in art & design and education with over 33 years' of professional experienced as a school teacher in Primary, Secondary and Special Schools (including work with children suffering Asperger's Syndrome), and as a Further Education Lecturer as a Sugarcraft Artist within the Hospitality Sector for 17 years, teaching; Art & Design, Sugarcraft, Skills for Life and Work and TVEI school groups programmes.

 Broad educational expertise gained: Trainer of Trainers, a Subject Specialist Consultant and Visiting Assessor for the SQA (Scottish Qualifications Authority) and External Verifier for CGLI (City & Guilds of London Institute).
 This knowledge affords me a good understanding of the education system.